Need a little relief? Find out how real food and common supplements can help you feel better in a flash.

 - Remind the sick person to cover their mouth when coughing and to wash hands frequently.

+Have you ever had a cough or cold during pregnancy?
 How did you get through it?
 What helped you get better?
 Share with us!